The Importance of Emotional Expression

 Although an ancient Buddhist teaching, the practice of mindfulness has garnered relatively recent popularity in the West as neuroscience has evidenced the many benefits of mindfulness (us Westerners tend to need empirical “proof” rather than accept the wisdom of the ages).

-Mindfulness is the psychological practice of bringing one’s attention experiences happening in the present moment (for example: “I am feeling anxious about the amount of traffic on the road this morning”).
+Mindfulness is the psychological practice of bringing one’s attention experiences happening in the present moment (for example: “I am feeling a tension in my chest that might be anxiety regarding the amount of traffic on the road this morning”).
 A feeling such as anxiety may seem like something you do not wish to make space for; however, suppressing it is counter-intuitive: suppressing it will impede its ability to pass.
 Instead, try to play witness to the emotion (for example: “ah, anxiety, I recognize you playing a passenger role in the car today”)…Yes, this sounds kind of silly, but I assure you, it is a healthy practice – you are validating yourself and processing (working through) your emotions (rather than fixating on them).

 Empirically supported benefits of mindfulness include reduced rumination, stress reduction, boosts to working memory, focus, less emotional reactivity, more cognitive flexibility, relationship satisfaction, enhanced personal insight, morality, intuition, fear modulation, increased immune functioning and overall well-being.
 In Buddhist teachings, mindfulness is utilized to develop self-knowledge and wisdom meant to lead to what is described as “enlightenment” or the complete freedom from suffering.